 There are situations we must be persistent in intercession when it involves other people’s wills.
 Examples would include the government and a loved one’s salvation.
 For the latter, it’s better to pray for laborers to cross that family member’s path (Matthew 9:38) instead of habitually praying, “Lord, save So-and-So.”
 God wants your family members in the kingdom more than you do but needs His people to get the gospel to them.

-In some prayer meetings I’d been to, one person would verbally pray for all our needs and rest of us would be in agreement.
+In some prayer meetings I’ve been to, one person would verbally pray for all our needs.
+The rest of us would be in agreement.
 In other groups, each person would pray for another person’s request.
-That way everybody took part in praying and every petition was brought before the Lord without it being mentioned over and over.
+That way, everybody took part in praying.
+All petitions got covered without being mentioned over and over.

 Jesus warned us in Matthew 6:7-8 against making “vain repetitions as the heathen do.
 For they think that they will be heard for their many words.
 Therefore do not be like them.”
 So the next time you need something from God, avoid the temptation to keep asking for it again and again.
 Believe and then receive!